John Marshall Harlan High School (Texas)

-John Marshall Harlan High School is the eleventh public high school in the Northside Independent School District of San Antonio, Texas, United States.
-A part of the Northside Independent School District (NISD), it opened in 2017.
+John Marshall Harlan High School is the eleventh public high school in the Northside Independent School District of San Antonio, Texas and classified as a 6A school by the University Interscholastic League.
+During 2022–2023, Harlan High School had an enrollment of 2,532 students and a student to teacher ratio of 17.12.
+The school received an overall rating of "B" from the Texas Education Agency for the 2021–2022 school year.

 It is named after U.S. Supreme Court justice John Marshall Harlan.
 It is NISD's 11th comprehensive high school.
 The 486000 sqft building, with a cost of $110 million, is NISD's largest school campus.
 It opened on August 28, 2017.
+For the 2021-2022 school year, the school was given a "B" by the Texas Education Agency.